 - medical/surgical assessment unit

 - combined assessment units

 These cases should be recorded under significant facility 40.

 An Ambulatory Emergency Care Unit is a multidisciplinary ‘one stop’ service.
 It provides Outpatient and Day case services only.

 These cases should be recorded under significant facility 39.

 National recording of AAU & AEC activity

 There are ongoing discussions with NHS Boards, the Scottish Government and PHS on the most appropriate way for capturing this activity including AEC cases.
-AEC is under the scope of SMR00 Modernising Review, and it is hoped that national definitions and guidance on how to record this activity can be agreed by all NHS Boards.
+It is hoped that national definitions and guidance on how to record this activity can be agreed by all NHS Boards.